Troubleshooting Posit Team

 Workbench hangs in PENDING state after high memory usage

-Unfortunately, the Snowpark Container Services (SPCS) container runtime does not offer primitives to limit the memory available to a user within the same container.
-We are investigating approaches for protecting the service from out of memory issues.
+The Snowpark Container Services (SPCS) container runtime does not limit memory per user within the same container.

-We suggest resizing your compute pool to prevent this issue from occurring in the future.
+We suggest resizing your compute pool to prevent this issue from recurring.

 Workbench Positron Assistant errors using Snowflake Cortex